pmendell/CANScript/README.md

-Arduino sketch which reads from and writes to a CAN Bus using an MCP2515 interface and the MCP_CAN_lib (https://github.com/Longan-Labs/Arduino_CAN_BUS_MCP2515)
+Arduino sketch which reads from and writes to a CAN Bus using an MCP2515 interface

+This sketch depends upon the the MCP_CAN_lib (https://github.com/Longan-Labs/Arduino_CAN_BUS_MCP2515)

 By default, the sketch's loop simply checks to see if there is a message waiting to be read from the interface and prints it, if there is one.

 The sketch goes further in several ways:

 1. Individual CAN messages can be easily composed on the inbound Serial stream and sent out via CAN.
 If using the Arduino IDE, you can simply type